 It’s the Gospel in a nutshell!
 This verse helps kids remember the three major Gospel events: Christ’s death, burial, and resurrection.

 Life is filled with material distractions.
 Kids need to know that “stuff” can make us happy only for a moment.
-But God can give us true joy that lasts forever.
+But God can give children true joy that lasts forever.

 When kids ask, “what’s my purpose in life?”
 This is the answer.
-We were made to be lights in this dark world.
+We (including little children!) were made to be lights in this dark world.

 It’s important for kids to know that God’s Word, the Bible, can be trusted.
 It was written down by man, but the words were inspired by God himself.

 Today’s culture definitely doesn’t encourage purity in young people.
-But they can still follow that path by reading God’s Word and applying it to their lives.
+But children can still follow that path by reading God’s Word and applying it to their lives.